POCI Q2 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Production Programs: Continued strong performance in key programs:
+• Production Programs: Continued strong performance in key programs, notably:

-• Aerospace program generated $2.7 million in revenue, with expectations to increase to over $3.5 million in Q4.
+• Aerospace program generated $2.7 million in revenue, with expectations to increase to over $3.5 million by Q4.

-• Single-use cystoscope program revenue increased to $2.0 million, with operational improvements anticipated to enhance gross margins.
+• Single-use cystoscope program revenue increased to $2.0 million, with operational improvements expected to enhance margins.

 • Ross Optical Division: Revenue exceeded $1 million for the second consecutive quarter, with a strong backlog indicating a market rebound.